pgvillage/pgvillage/docs/administrators-guide/tools/minio.md

+---
+title: Minio
+summary: A description of Minio, the Object Storage backend which can be used to convert a server into an S3 endpoint for backups
+authors:
+  - Sebas Mannem
+  - Snehal Kapure
+date: 2025-11-11
+---

 # MinIO

 The standard building block makes backups using WAL-G and WAL-G stores the backups in Cloud Storage (buckets).

 Within Acme, however, there is no Cloud Storage available and therefore MinIO is deployed so that WAL-G can subsequently transport the backups to MinIO so that they:

+!!! note
+    Note that using native Object storage from your Cloud provider, backup solution or storage solution is preferred over a VM withh Minio.
+    This solution is only meant to provide an option whhen no other Object STorage solution is available.

 ---